percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

 Set the gtid_purged variable to the ``GTID`` from :file:`xtrabackup_binlog_info`.
-Then, update the information about the master node and, finally, start the slave.
+Then, update the information about the source node and, finally, start the replica.

 .. code-block:: guess